University of Aberdeen: The University Court

 This body was created by the commissioners during the merger of King's and Marischal in 1870.
 It was part of a series of reforms introduced to rectify the method of government, with the Court acting as a court of appeal from the Senatus.
 The Court originally consisted of six members; the rector, representing the students, the principal, and one assessor each to the chancellor, the rector, the General Council and the Senatus.
 However, today the Court consists of many more members.
 The Court's principal role is to oversee the management of the revenue, property and other resources of the university.

 Senatus Academicus

 The Academic Senate (Latin: Senatus Academicus) is the supreme academic body for the university.
 Its members include all the professors of the university, certain senior readers, a number of senior lecturers and lecturers and elected student senate representatives.
 It is responsible for authorising degree programmes and issuing all degrees to graduates, and for managing student discipline.
 The president of the Senate is the university principal.

 Schools and Institutes

 The university is divided into 12 schools which are organised within a broad range of disciplines, with the larger schools sub-divided into three teaching colleges.

-Multi-disciplinary institutes and research centres allow the university's experts to collaborate on pioneering research projects.
+Multi-disciplinary institutes and research centres allow the university's experts to collaborate on research projects.